-Robert Curnow was named Assistant City Manager and Chief Innovation Officer for the City of Coral Springs in February 2019.
+Robert Curnow was named Deputy City Manager and Chief Innovation Officer for the City of Coral Springs in February 2019.
 Joining the City in 2012, Curnow served as the Information Technology Manager until his promotion to Director of Information Technology in 2017.
 From October 2018 through February 2019, Curnow served as Interim Deputy City Manager.

 A proud public servant, Curnow’s entire career has been working in some form of government.
 He started with Broward County Water and Waste Water Services in 1989 as a Maintenance Worker, before being promoted to Utilities Mechanic and Maintenance Scheduler.
 Curnow recognized the advancements and importance of technology within his division, and successfully completed Microsoft Certified Systems Engineer courses.
 That educational opportunity earned him a promotion to Systems Network Analyst I. Of his career advancements, Curnow says he would learn every aspect of his focus area, making himself more promotable.

 Curnow joined the Fort Lauderdale Police Department’s Technical Service Unit in 2000, providing detectives from specialized units with technical support in undercover operations.
 He was promoted to Police Systems Administrator, where he served as the local agency security officer, ensuring FDLE compliance.